mariorod98/ObsidianVault/Other files/Interview questions.md

 ### Can you walk me through your experience with game engines such as Unity or Unreal?

-### What programming languages are you most comfortable with and how proficient are you with them?

 ### Have you ever developed a game from start to finish?
 Can you describe the process and any challenges you faced?

 ### How do you approach working with a team of game developers?
 What strategies do you use to ensure effective collaboration?